agilitee/2021_Ezhova_infapy/README.md

 Hello!
-This is my project!
+This is programs for third laba!